beesview/Exploratory-Data-Analysis/Project2/prj2.md

 dev.off()
 ````
-#### From the plot, total emissions have decreased in the US from 1999 to 2008.
+#### Answer to Q1: total emissions have decreased in the US from 1999 to 2008.

 #### aggregate total emissions from PM2.5 for Baltimore City, Maryland (fips="24510") from 1999 to 2008.
 ````